derekmarion/oop-school-interface-i/README.md

     end
 end
 ```
 Now if we try to create an instance of the `Person` class without providing a name we should get an error telling us exactly which attribute is missing.
-Refactor the rest of our classes to take a hash and use fetch to retrieve out values.
+Refactor the rest of our classes to take a hash and use fetch to retrieve the values.

 #### Move Classes Into Class Folder